JRC404/javascript-testing/readme.md

     To automate things... to make sure things work the way they're supposed to.

-    Unit test - function, variable, array, method, module... or anyhting that stores a value... it can be tested...
+    Unit test - function, variable, array, method, module... or anything that stores a value... it can be tested...

     Integration testing - unit testing being brought together...